ShowYourWorking/sample-site/user/index.md

 These pages contain information on how to use {{ site.software_name }} i.e. contain our current adapted end-user documentation.

-((TODO altered functionality and screenshots to be accounted for))

 ## Using ShowYourWorking

-((TODO convert the current HTML to markdown to allow easy editing and sub-title anchoring))

 ((TODO separate out generic-use user steps from chemireg-sprecific usage steps))

+((TODO current user help docs are now out of date - much search functionality has changed.
+Needs rewriting in a generic way for ShowYourWorking.
+Altered functionality and screenshots to be accounted for ))

 <div class="row mt">
     <div class="col-sm-8 col-sm-offset-2"  style="padding-left:15px;">